5.5 Configuration Management and Traceability

 What Configuration Management Does

-Configuration management, often called CM, is the discipline of identifying, controlling, and tracking work products as configuration items.
-In testing, these items may include test plans, test strategies, test conditions, test cases, test scripts, test data, test environments, test logs, test results, defect reports, and the test object itself.
+Configuration management (CM) is the discipline of identifying, controlling, and tracking work products as configuration items.
+In testing these items may include test plans, test strategies, test conditions, test cases, test scripts, test data, test environments, test logs, test results, defect reports, and the test object itself.

 Configuration Items and Baselines

-A configuration item is any work product placed under configuration management.
-It may be simple, such as a single test case, or complex, such as a full test environment.
-Complex items include relationships among components, versions, data sets, services, infrastructure, and tools.
+A configuration item is any work product placed under CM.
+It may be simple, such as a single test case, or complex, such as a full test environment that bundles components, versions, data sets, services, infrastructure, and tools.

 A baseline is an approved configuration used as a reference point.
-After a baseline is approved for testing, changes should go through a formal or agreed change control process.
+After a baseline is approved for testing, changes should pass through a formal or agreed change-control process.
 This prevents uncontrolled changes from invalidating results, hiding defects, or making failures impossible to reproduce.

 CM conceptTesting example